 The College offers two basic options in its sabbatical leave program for tenured faculty.
 Tenured faculty may apply either for a full sabbatical (year-long) or for a mini-sabbatical (semester-long).
 Sabbatical Salary Grants are awarded during a term of paid leave when external salary funding is unavailable to provide a “top-up” from the standard 75% sabbatical salary.

-Applications for sabbatical grants should be submitted to the Dean of the Faculty’s office via the online application by December 1st of the year preceding the planned term of sabbatical.
+Applications for sabbatical grants are submitted to the Dean of the Faculty’s office via the online application by December 1st in the year preceding the academic year when a term of sabbatical will take place.

 Instructions for applying for the Sabbatical Grant and a link to the online application are included below.